Self Guided: Grand Tour Des Combins

 WHO IS THIS FOR?

-The Tour des Combins trek is well suited to fit hillwalkers, capable of trekking for multiple days carrying a reasonably heavy rucksack.
-You follow footpaths each day and the terrain is very hilly.
+The Grand Tour des Combins trek is well suited to fit hillwalkers, capable of trekking for multiple days in a row carrying a reasonably heavy backpack.
+You follow mountain trails each day and the terrain is very hilly.
 You can expect to do up to and over 1000m ascent and descent per day.

 It might seem like a lot to take in so if you're not sure if you're ready..
 No problem.
 Take our Grand Tour des Combins 'Readiness' test.